Coubertin School Status

 There is a network of Coubertin Schools around the world; it started in Europe and therefore there are many schools in this continent but recently there have been schools co-opted in Tunisia, Kenya, Cameroon and Australia, as well as Beijing.
 Many schools are brought into the Coubertin family because they are specialist sports schools.

 As a Coubertin School we are invited every two years to an International Youth Forum, each held in a different country.
 The first was in Le Havre, where Coubertin lived for most of his life, the second here in Much Wenlock, and subsequently in Lausanne (the home of the IOC), Genova-Arenzano, Radstadt, Tábor and Olympia.
 The 2011 Forum was held in Beijing, 2013 in Lillehammer Norway and 2015 in Piestany, Slovakia.
 A small group of Sixth Form students are supported to attend and take part in workshops and discussions on different Olympic principles, social events that encourage interaction between the different countries and sporting activities.
+In 2022 Sixth Form Students will take part in the World Youth Forum in Munich, Germany.
 They also have to compete for a Coubertin Award, which has four elements:

 - Community service (that has to be undertaken in advance)